 How long is the certification valid?
 How often you should update if needed?
 The certificate is valid for three years.
 It should be updated, however, if there is a change in the standard that would require additional training.

-What is it necessary to be certified by an accredited body like CRI Group?
-Certification through a qualified and endorsed firm of experts like CRI Group adds a distinct level of credibility to the organisation's management systems, and ensures that the organization is implementing a viable anti-bribery management program utilising widely accepted controls and systems.
+Why is it necessary to be certified by an accredited body like CRI Group’s ABAC Center of Excellence?
+Certification through a qualified and endorsed firm of experts like CRI Group adds a distinct level of credibility to the organisation’s management systems, and ensures that the organisation is implementing a viable anti-bribery management program utilising widely accepted controls and systems.

-It also provides assurance to management, investors, business associates, personnel and other stakeholders that the organisation is actively pursuing internationally recognized and accepted processes to prevent bribery and corruption.
+It also provides assurance to management, investors, business associates, personnel and other stakeholders that the organisation is actively pursuing internationally recognised and accepted processes to prevent bribery and corruption.

-Learn more about CRI Certification and get your organisation started on the path to ISO 37001:2016 training and certification today!
+Learn more about ABAC Center of Excellence and get your organisation started on the path to ISO 37001:2016 training and certification today!